rgbwalker/Amstrad_CPC_464_new_Cherry_Keyboard/README.md

 ![image](/_IMAGENES_/Teclado_2D_V1_0.jpg)

 It was in March 2024 when I went to "Retro Parla" for the first time.
-For those who do not know this event, it is a meeting of "retro computing" users in the south of Madrid, which I encourage everyone to go.
+For those who don´t know this event, it is a meeting of "retro computing" users in the south of Madrid, which I encourage everyone to go.

 For example, among many of the things I discovered was an Amstrad CPC 464 hand assembled from scratch.
-All components were soldered and new on a recreated PCB based on the CPC 464 "high keys", with a hand crafted enclosure made of transparent methacrylate.
+All new components were soldered by hand on a recreated PCB based on the CPC 464 "high keys", with a hand crafted enclosure made of transparent methacrylate.
 For its part, the keyboard was made of Cherry MX keys, wired and mounted on a frame made in a custom 3D printer.
 It included a cpcduino with its corresponding screen and control keys, which replaced the original casette.
 Its own audio circuit, with switch, speaker and volume control.

-All that working perfectly, this impressive Amstrad was the work of Manuel Cuenca, (@manuelcuencammchip).
+All that works fine, this impressive Amstrad was the work of Manuel Cuenca, (@manuelcuencammchip).

 As soon as I saw him I was interested, and I harassed Manuel Cuenca with a thousand questions, who very kindly answered.
 And he told me that the PCB was the work of Bob's Bits and could be obtained on tindie: